Riccardo Tisci: Collaborations

 In addition to his position at Givenchy, Tisci has collaborated with the choreographers Sidi Larbi Cherkaoui and Damien Jalet on the costume design of the orchestral ballet Boléro by Maurice Ravel at the Opéra Garnier in Paris.

 Italian model Mariacarla Boscono often appears in his runway shows and ad campaigns, owing possibly to the fact that Tisci has had a friendship with her since before his days at Givenchy.

 Tisci also collaborated with American rappers Jay-Z and Kanye West to create the cover for Watch the Throne 2011 album, as well as the covers for singles "H•A•M" and "Otis".
 He collaborated again with West for his label GOOD Music on the 2012 album Cruel Summer.

+Tisci is a mentor to designer Luis De Javier, who has worked as his stylist.